-It all happened back in the fall of 1941 when Neil Martin was searching for property on which to establish a rural sanitarium and medical missionary institution for the training of lay workers.
-He had hopes that W. D. Frazee and George McClure would join him in the establishment of such an institution
+It all began in the fall of 1941 when Neil Martin was searching for property on which to establish a rural sanitarium and medical missionary institution for the training of lay workers.
+He had hopes that W. D. Frazee and George McClure would join him in the establishment of such an institution.

 Through one of God’s divine appointments Neil Martin met with Dr. Hayward who was practicing medicine in Chattanooga and who also had a heart for the medical missionary based work in the country.
 Dr. Hayward offered his 500 acre farm to accomplish this dream.
 Brs.
 Martin and McClure also enlisted the counsel and approval of the Southern Union and Georgia-Cumberland Conference presidents.
 They desired to work closely with denominational leaders and organization.